Le-Vincent56/Voror/README.md

 ### Game Description

 -   Vörðr is a game based on Vikings and Old Norse Mythology, where a Viking attempts to protect his village from the monsters of Hel.
-You play as Viggo, the guardian of the village Toft as the Rift of Hel as tore open.
-As most of the vikings have been sent to the frontline of the Rift, you were left behind to protect the rest of the village.
-Protect the villagers while fending off the mosnter of Hel and see if you were to be the destined defender of not only Toft, but the world.
+You play as Viggo, the guardian of the village Toft as the Gates of Hel has torn open.
+As most of the vikings have been sent to the frontline of the Gates, you were left behind to protect the rest of the village.
+Save the villagers while fending off the mosnter of Hel and see if you were to be the destined defender of not only Toft, but the world.

 ### Controls